 Cellular backup and professional monitoring will cost you $20 a month or $200 a year with abode, or with Nest, $19 or $29 a month or $228 or $348 a month, depending if you choose to do a monthly or three-year plan.
 All Nest’s monitoring is outsourced to Brinks Home Security.
 One important feature that abode has that Nest lacks is on-demand professional monitoring.
 It only costs $8 for three days or $15 for a week and is a great way to see how you like professional monitoring, or to use it for days you are away.

 Altogether, your cheapest option is paying $19 a month for professional monitoring and cellular backup from Nest Secure, if you want both features 24/7.
 However, it’s not a far crime from abode’s Secure plan, which costs $20 a month and includes cloud storage.
-With Nest, cloud storage is a separate cost, and the prices are pretty steep.
+With Nest, cloud storage is a separate cost, but fortunately, they lowered their prices significantly from 2019.
+Still, abode is cheaper overall, combining monitoring and storage into one cost.

 abode vs. Nest Secure Contracts